AshParker19/42_minishell/docs/documentation.md

 As ChatGPT said in 2023:

-> Minishell is a [:link: 42 school][url-42] project that aims to create a simplified Unix shell using [:link: bash][url-bash] as a reference.
+> Minishell is a [:link:42 school][url-42] project that aims to create a simplified Unix shell using [:link:bash][url-bash] as a reference.
 The idea behind Minishell is to develop a basic command-line interface (CLI) that can execute simple commands and handle input/output redirection.
 It's meant to serve as a learning exercise for students to gain a fundamental understanding of how shells work by implementing core features like parsing user input, managing processes, handling signals, creating builtins and executing system commands.

 <br><h1 id="installation">
 	<a href="#table-of-content">🔝 </a>